 - Hair loss

 Not everyone with a deficiency has obvious symptoms, though.
-Indeed, you may not know you're running low on D until bone loss has occurred, says Bjorklund.
+You may not know you're running low on D until bone loss has occurred, says Bjorklund.

 Long-Term Health Implications

-Low D levels may contribute to poor bone health — including osteopenia and osteoporosis — and serious injury from falls, especially in the elderly, according to comprehensive research published August 2015 in the Singapore Medical Journal.
+Low D levels may contribute to poor bone health — including osteopenia and osteoporosis — and serious injury from falls, especially in older people, according to comprehensive research published in August 2015 in the Singapore Medical Journal.

-But, on a brighter note, taking vitamin D supplements has been shown to help those who are ill with cancer.
-Research from Michigan State University published in June 2019 determined that supplemental vitamin D, taken in adequate amounts for at least three years, significantly lowered the risk of death among those with cancer compared to those that took a placebo.
-The study was based on information from more than 79,000 patients.
+And on a brighter note, taking vitamin D supplements has been shown to help people with cancer.
+June 2019 research from Michigan State University determined that supplemental vitamin D, taken in adequate amounts for at least three years, significantly lowered the risk of death among those with cancer compared to those that took a placebo.
+The study was based on information from more than 79,000 people.